Why a Pen Tester Built Breachsense

 Organizations had no visibility into their exposed credentials.
 They’d spend months hardening their infrastructure while attackers could simply log in with credentials leaked from third-party breaches.

 Josh has led security research and development teams.
-He’s contributed code and research to major open source security projects including Nessus, Nmap, the OWASP Core Rule Set (CRS), and the WASC Threat Classification project.
+He’s contributed code and research to major open source security projects including Nessus, Nmap, the OWASP Core Rule Set (CRS), the OWASP AppSensor Project, and the WASC Threat Classification project.
+He’s also taught tactical defense training at Black Hat USA.

 Our Mission